 #1.
 Low Cost:

 The price of this motor is very low compared to synchronous and DC motors.
 This is because of its simple and easy design.
 That is why this motor is used in industrial units, commercial, and households.
-For fixed speed application and AC line power can be easily connected.
+For fixed-speed applications and AC line, power can be easily connected.

 #2.
 Low Maintenance Cost:

-Induction motors are maintenance-free motors compared to DC motors and synchronous.
+Induction motors are maintenance-free motors compared to DC motors and synchronous ones.
 The construction of an induction motor is also easy compared to these two motors.
 That is why maintenance costs are also low.

 #3.
 Ease of Operation: